NathanLouth/Aditus/README.md

 - Start RDP Session to Server (Calls mstsc.exe)
 - Start Shadow Session to view a live RDP Session on a Server (Calls mstsc.exe)
 - Choose between control or view modes when shadowing
-- Choose the option to keep program running once starting RDP or Shadow Session
+- Choose the option to keep program running or to close once starting RDP or Shadow Session
 - Option to use computer name for domain when adding credentials to make bulk adding easier

 ## Getting Started